 100. Subject to these Articles, the Trustees:

-[may appoint committees to be known as Local Governing Bodies for each Academy (and the same Local Governing Body may be appointed for more than one Academy); and] [only applicable to Multi-academy Trusts.
-If you are a single Academy Trust delete this definition and replace with ‘Not used’]
+[may appoint committees to be known as Local Governing Bodies for each Academy (and the same Local Governing Body may be appointed for more than one Academy);

-[may establish any other committee.] [use this wording if you are a Multi-academy Trust] [may establish any committee they determine necessary.] [use this wording if you are a single Academy Trust]
+[may establish any other committee.] [may establish any committee they determine necessary.]

 101. Subject to these Articles, the constitution, membership and proceedings of any committee shall be determined by the Trustees.
 The establishment, terms of reference, constitution and membership of any committee of the Trustees shall be reviewed at least once in every twelve months.
-The membership of any committee of the Trustees may include persons who are not Trustees, provided that [(with the exception of the Local Governing Bodies)] [delete bracketed wording if you are a single Academy Trust] a majority of members of any such committee shall be Trustees.
-[Except in the case of a Local Governing Body,] no vote on any matter shall be taken at a meeting of a committee of the Trustees unless the majority of members of the committee present are Trustees.
+The membership of any committee of the Trustees may include persons who are not Trustees, provided that (with the exception of the Local Governing Bodies) a majority of members of any such committee shall be Trustees.
+Except in the case of a Local Governing Body, no vote on any matter shall be taken at a meeting of a committee of the Trustees unless the majority of members of the committee present are Trustees.

 101A.
-[The Trustees shall ensure that any Local Governing Body shall include at least 2 Parent Local Governors].
-[Use this clause is you are a Multi-academy Trust, otherwise delete and replace with ‘Not used’]
+The Trustees shall ensure that any Local Governing Body shall include at least 2 Parent Local Governors.

 102. Not used.